CaesarXInsanium/StructureInterpretationNotes/Notes/DataAbstractions.md

         (else (+ (count-leaves (car x))
                  (count-leaves (cdr x))))))
 ```
+> Note that this function is not tail recursive, so it cannot be optimized to
+> with tail call optimization techniques.

-Mapping Over Trees
+#### Mapping Over Trees

-The `map`{.verbatim} procedure is a powerful concept that can be used in order
+The `map`  procedure is a powerful concept that can be used in order
 to define a way to create a new list using the elements of an existing list and
 applying a procedure to build it.
 A procedure to apply the same idea to trees
 should not be difficult to imagine.